grcd/TBLAB_gtAnalysis/README.md

 ##### b) Set of putative sequence-based mRNA targets provided by TBLAB:

-A set of predicted target-mRNAs based on sequence complementarity provided by TBLAB is stored in:
+A set of predicted target mRNAs, based on sequence complementarity, is provided by [TBLAB](https://www.icar.cnr.it/en/laboratori-icar/bioinformatica-traslazionale-tb-lab/) and conveniently stored in:

 ```
 datasets/TBLAB_PI_BRCA_Batch93/